 - Do you act out adversely (even in your thoughts) when your boss corrects something you have done or ask you to do extra?

 - Do you get jealous when others receive favor?

 - Do you gossip about others? (maybe disguised as a prayer request)

-Pray over the list of the works of the flesh in Galations 9 and ask the Holy Spirit to reveal anything in you that is hidden.
+Pray over the list of the works of the flesh in GALATIANS 9 and ask the Holy Spirit to reveal anything in you that is hidden.
 Practice allowing Him to replace those works with the fruit of His Spirit.
-Remember…

 Those who belong to Christ Jesus have nailed the passions and desires of their sinful nature to his cross and crucified them there.
 If we are living now by the Holy Spirit, let us follow the Holy Spirit’s leading in every part of our lives.
 Let us not become conceited, or irritate one another, or be jealous of one another.

-As you change your behavior to be more like Christ, you will notice you children looking and acting more like Him too.
+Remember, as you change your behavior to be more like Christ, you will notice your children looking and acting more like Him too.